• English (United States)

 ・Learn about Arita’s different porcelain-making techniques.

-・Try your luck at a fun treasure hunt for antiques.
+・Try your luck at a fun treasure hunt – take home Arita porcelain wares that catch your eye.

-・Get insights and fascinating information about Arita from an expert guide.
+・Get insights and fascinating information about Arita from a local expert.

 Detail